 There has been a proliferation of activities over the past decades to answer this need for public engagement with many novel initiatives put in place and piloted.
-Amongst many models and activities, these include deliberative exercises such as consensus conferences, scenario workshops, foresight and horizon scanning exercises which are focussed on broadening public (or defined stakeholder) inputs into discussions and decisions about science (Abels, 2006), experiential initiatives such as the OpenLab concept, and initiatives based on improved two-way communication between the public and scientific communication and scientific engagement activities is the researcher but there are few studies on what motivates these key actors to participate in science communication initiatives.
+Amongst many models and activities, these include deliberative exercises such as consensus conferences, scenario workshops, foresight and horizon scanning exercises which are focussed on broadening public (or defined stakeholder) inputs into discussions and decisions about science (Abels, 2006), experiential initiatives such as the OpenLab concept, and initiatives based on improved two-way communication between the public and scientific communities (e.g. Science Cafés, Science Gallery).
+A key actor in most types of science communication and scientific engagement activities is the researcher but there are few studies on what motivates these key actors to participate in science communication initiatives.
 This chapter investigates the barriers and opportunities faced by researchers in relation to their involvement in science communication activities.